-- 1) The Rosalie Crawford Postgraduate Scholarships were established by the decision of Council on 12 March 2021 in recognition of the generous unrestricted legacy of £2.5m from Rosalie Crawford (Duckitt, 1949), received during 2020-21 and 2021-22. - 2) The College undertakes to provide £88,000 per year with an annual increase for inflation.
-The donation shall be applied to the purpose of funding scholarships to support students undertaking a course of postgraduate study at Girton College leading to a Masters or PhD degree. - 3) These awards shall be known as the Rosalie Crawford Postgraduate Scholarships. - 4) The scholarships should, if possible, be used to augment other grants or loans the students may be awarded from other funding bodies to create fully funded postgraduate awards which cannot be more than the total of fees, residence charges and recommended living costs for postgraduate, Home, EU, and International Scholarships. - 5) The partnerships created in this way shall be determined on as flexible a basis as possible and will enhance the number of fully funded postgraduate scholarships associated with the College.
+- The Rosalie Crawford Postgraduate Scholarships were established by the decision of Council on 12 March 2021 in recognition of the generous unrestricted legacy of £2.5m from Rosalie Crawford (Duckitt, 1949), received during 2020-21 and 2021-22. - 2) The College undertakes to provide £88,000 per year with an annual increase for inflation, and to do so has created an unrestricted Fund within the ATF.
+The income of this fund shall be applied to the purpose of funding scholarships to support students undertaking a course of postgraduate study at Girton College leading to a Masters or PhD degree. - 3) These awards shall be known as the Rosalie Crawford Postgraduate Scholarships. - 4) The scholarships should, if possible, be used to augment other grants or loans the students may be awarded from other funding bodies to create fully funded postgraduate awards which cannot be more than the total of fees, residence charges and recommended living costs for postgraduate, Home, EU, and International Scholarships. - 5) The partnerships created in this way shall be determined on as flexible a basis as possible and will enhance the number of fully funded postgraduate scholarships associated with the College.
 The process shall be managed by the Postgraduate Awards Committee (see Ordinance II.7). - 6) The scholarship is intended to contribute towards the tuition fees, residence charges and living costs of the student for the length of the postgraduate course. - 7) The scholarships shall be awarded by Council on the recommendation of the Postgraduate Awards Committee (see Ordinance II.7). - 8) The College shall report on the awards to the estate of the donor.
 The recipient shall also be expected to report annually to the estate of the donor via the College on the form provided by the Development Office. - 9) In the event there is no further need for partnership-funding for postgraduate awards, Council may decide on a further purpose in accordance with the original wishes of the legator as outlined in the Will.

 Approved by Council on 30 April 2021.
-Amended by Council on 17 March 2022.
+Amended by Council on 17 March 2022; 10 November 2023.